-The [Kentucky Justice and Public Safety Cabinet](#) (JPSC) offers a federal Victims of Crime Act (VOCA) Assistance Formula Grant Program funding opportunity to eligible applicants.
-The primary objective of the VOCA Assistance Formula Grant Program is to provide direct assistance to victims of crime.
-Funding for this opportunity is available through funds awarded to the Commonwealth of Kentucky by the [U.S. Department of Justice](#) (DOJ), [Office of Justice Programs](#) (OJP), [Office for Victims of Crime](#) (OVC).
+The [Kentucky Justice and Public Safety Cabinet](#) (JPSC) seeks subaward applications for federal Byrne State Crisis Intervention Program (Byrne SCIP) formula grant funds awarded to the Commonwealth of Kentucky by the [U.S. Department of Justice](#) (DOJ), [Office of Justice Programs](#) (OJP), [Bureau of Justice Assistance](#) (BJA).
 Subawards will be administered by the JPSC, Office of the Secretary (OOS), [Grants Management Division](#) (GMD).
+Byrne SCIP funds are available to assist state, local, and tribal efforts to prevent and reduce crime and violence, with a particular focus on gun violence and the programs and initiatives that target the risk factors that are likely to lead to this kind of violence.

 This notice of funding opportunity (NOFO) incorporates [GMD Management Policies and Procedures Manual](#) by reference.
 The [GMD Management Policies and Procedures Manual](#) provides guidance to applicants on how to prepare and submit applications for funding to GMD.
 For conciseness, this NOFO provides instructions and brief overviews of relevant compliance and program requirements, which are accessible in full within linked source material.
-If this NOFO expressly modifies any provision in the [GMD Management Policies and Procedures Manual](#), the applicant is to follow the guidelines in this NOFO as to that provision.
+If this NOFO expressly modifies any provision in the GMD Management Policies and Procedures Manual, the applicant is to follow the guidelines in this NOFO as to that provision.